German torpedo boat T9: Construction and career

 T9 was ordered on 29 June 1936 from Schichau, laid down at their Elbing, East Prussia, shipyard on 24 November 1936 as yard number 1393, launched on 3 November 1938 and commissioned on 4 July 1940.
 The boat was working up until August when she began convoy escort duties in the Baltic Sea.
 By November T9 had transferred to Norway.
 German aerial reconnaissance had located two coastal convoys in early November that the Kriegsmarine estimated would pass Kinnaird Head, Scotland, during the early morning of 7 November.
 Both the 1st and 2nd Torpedo Boat Flotillas, consisting of T9 and her sisters, T1, T4, T6, T7, T8 and T10, sailed on 6 November in an attempt to pass through a gap in the British minefields and intercept the convoys around 02:00 the following morning.
 The British had extended their minefields further north unbeknownst to the Germans and T6 struck a mine shortly after midnight and sank.
 T7 and T8 rescued the survivors and the operation was abandoned.
 T9 was one of the escorts for a minelaying mission off Stavanger, Norway, on the night of 27/28 January 1941 together with her sisters T5 and T12 and the minesweepers M15 and M22.
 T9 began a refit in March in Kiel that lasted until July.
 The boat was reduced to reserve on 15 August.

-T9 was recommissioned on June 1942 and was working up until August.
+T9 was recommissioned in June 1942 and was working up until August.
 On 15–19 August she was one of the escorts, together with T12 and the destroyer Z23, for the minelayer Ulm from Kiel to Narvik, Norway.
 The boat was transferred to France in November and was one of the escorts for the Italian blockade runner, Himalaya, together with her sisters T2 and T12 and the torpedo boats Falke, T18 and T23, but the Italian ship turned back on 28 March 1943 when spotted by a British reconnaissance aircraft.
 T9 began a refit at Schichau on 9 May that lasted until August.
 The boat was then transferred to the Torpedo School as a training ship.
 She was transferred back to active service in mid-1944 and was assigned to the 2nd Torpedo Boat Flotilla in the Baltic, which consisted of T9, her sisters T3, T5, T12 and the torpedo boats T13 and T16.
 On the night of 23/24 November, the flotilla screened the heavy cruiser Admiral Scheer as she shelled Soviet positions during the evacuation of Sworbe, on the island of Ösel.
 T9 was damaged by bombs in Danzig on 8 March 1945.
 She was sunk by British aircraft on 3 May in the Kieler Förde at 54°26′N 18°34′E. Her wreck was demolished by depth charges on 10 December.